 Rick’s strong desire to shine out with a genuine connection to the fans and players on stage caught Stephen Mougin’s attention.
 His label, Dark Shadow Recording, signed Rick Faris on as a solo artist in September of 2018.
 Rick started writing songs and selecting the right personnel that could handle anything.
 With watertight harmony singers and mind-blowing pickers, Rick set out to show the world what his brand of Bluegrass sounds like.

 The first single, the blazing-fast title track written by Rick, “Breaking In Lonesome”, was released in March of 2019.
 It debuted at #2 on the Bluegrass Today Charts only to climb to #1 the next week.
 The album and its tracks are still appearing on the charts.
 Rick’s album, "Breaking In Lonesome", was ranked #6 in the Top 12 Albums of 2019 by Bluegrass Today only a month after the albums official release in November.

 “Rick Faris has constantly wowed me with his powerful vocals and virtuoso mandolin and guitar playing…I immediately noticed he is a great singer live…In short, I thought of the guy as the vanguard of younger musicians who are carrying Bluegrass forward…Bluegrass music might be entering its 9th decade, but Breaking in Lonesome proves it's more vital than ever, and this project is a perfect showcase for one of its truly bright lights. " - Tim Stafford of Blue Highway

-Rick has now been in the studio recording his second solo album (due out in the summer of 2021).
+Rick has now been in the studio recording his second solo album RELEASING NOVEMBER 5th.
 He has assembled a cast of amazing pickers and singers and with album full of original songs is setting out to do it again.
-The single "Deep River" dropped March 30th of 2021.
+The single "Deep River" dropped March 30th of 2021 and been hitting the charts.
 Stay tuned for what happens next.